- I am undergraduate student. Can I take courses for graduate students?

 Yes, we will accept high school graduates/ university graduates [i.e., Non-students] for the program from 2020.

-We will inform applicants of screening results within one and a half months after the application deadline.
-Check your incoming e-mail settings to ensure that you will receive e-mail from email@example.com.
+We will inform applicants of screening results within a month after the application deadline.
+Check your incoming e-mail settings to ensure that you will receive e-mail from firstname.lastname@example.org.

 Please refer to the Application Guidelines for Current Students / Application Guidelines for Non-Students webpages and follow the admission process described in the e-mail notifying you of your acceptance.